dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 2.13.4 fixes lock status detection for some old full node wallets, and includes one other user request.
+Version 2.13.5 is a patch release that includes some minor improvements and user requests to the plugin.

 == Donating ==